Arceveti/SM64-v2/README.md

 - [Reimplemented the unused "sad" eye texture for the mother penguin in CCM](https://i.imgur.com/Uk8MNAe.png) *

 **Collision:**
-- Mario's collision with lava is detected regardless of his action *
+- Mario's collision with lava is detected regardless of his action (Arceveti) *
 - Vertical quicksand support (Wiseguy) *
 - Platform Displacement 2 is modified to work with static objects, such as TTC Treadmills (Arceveti)
 - Improved slope fix and exposed ceilings fix (Arceveti)